 “That’s what has Richmond bubbling, the visuals.
 So we started trying to ride their coattails somewhat,” Octavion says.
 “But every year we’ve tried to inspire new talent across the city and even different area codes.
 Before us, people were afraid to let their talent shine out there.”

-But long-held stereotypes still hurt his chances with local venues and sponsorships, Octavion says.
-Bookers and owners don’t recognize the differences in the types of crowds attracted to the many different subgenres of hip-hop, he says, and there’s a prevalent attitude that hip-hop brings with it a violent element.
+But long-held stereotypes still hurt his chances with venues and sponsorships, Octavion admits.
+Bookers and owners may not recognize the differences in the types of crowds attracted to the many different subgenres within hip-hop, he points out, noting their prevalent attitude that hip-hop brings a violent element.